Italian Mortgage For Non-Italians

 A Answer: Non-Italian residents are allowed to get Italian mortgages on Italian properties.
 Some Italian banks offer mortgages to non-residents who want to buy and/or refurbish an Italian property.

 An Italian mortgage loan to a non Italian resident might be granted in euros or in a foreign currency.
-Several of our U.S. Clients an Italian loan in US dollars to buy an Italian property.
+Several of our U.S. clients got an Italian loan in U.S. dollars to buy an Italian property.

-When planning to apply for a mortgage you shall consider the involved costs such as, for example, mortgage application fee, broker fee, mortgage taxes, appraisal, notary fees, home insurance and interpreter fees, if the borrower does not speak Italian.
+When planning to apply for a mortgage you should consider the ancillary costs, such as, mortgage application fee, broker fee, mortgage taxes, appraisal, notary fees, home insurance and interpreter fees, as necessary.

-Mortgage approval success chances, evaluation parameters, loan amount, timing and cost depend on several factors, such as applicant’s nationality, domicile, personal conditions (e.g., employment and financial status) and property conditions.
+Mortgage approval success chances, evaluation parameters, loan amount, timing and cost depend on several factors, such as applicant’s nationality, domicile, personal conditions (e.g., employment, marriage, and financial status) and property conditions.
 A mortgage broker might help you select the financial institution that best fits your specific case circumstances and needs.

 Once you file an Italian mortgage application to buy an Italian property, it takes eight to ten weeks to complete the process and receive the loan amount.
 If getting the mortgage is a contingency for you to proceed with the purchase, get a mortgage pre-approval before you commit to the property investment.
 The Italian mortgage process involves the following steps:

 1) Personal solvency check: bank review of your personal financial information and property information – a day or two;

 2) Pre-approval mortgage application: preparation, submission and pre-approval outcome – three days to two weeks;

 3) Property compliance check: a surveyor (appraiser) appointed by the bank inspects the property and issues a compliance and evaluation report for the bank – two to three weeks;

 4) Title check: a notary appointed by the borrower reviews the property title and issues a title check report for the bank – one to two weeks;

 5) Final Mortgage Approval: subject to satisfactory solvency check, property compliance check and title check by the notary, the bank issues a formal mortgage approval – one to two weeks;